Navigating the Dashboard

 ABOUT

-Sensor details shows you how the sensor is connected to your network
+Sensor details shows you how the sensor is connected to your network.
+The values are the latest values within a selected time range.

 WIFI ENVIRONMENT